 Our Parents pages provide links to resources for caregivers of teens.

-- Drugs and Your Kids – links to information about how to talk with a teen about drugs and what to do if drug use is suspected.
+- Preventing Teen Drug Use – links to information about how to talk with a teen about drugs and what to do if drug use is suspected.

-- Scientific Facts about Drugs – links to in-depth information to help parents brush up on the facts about different drugs of abuse.
+- Drugs: Basic Facts – links to in-depth information to help parents brush up on the facts about different drugs.